-Georgia is one of the best countries to study, because its universities are recognized World-wide.
+Georgia is one of the best countries in Europe in which to study medicine, because its universities are recognized World-wide.
 The Standard of Education in Georgia is as high as studying in the United States, Canada, UK or other European countries.
 Georgia also has a distinctive mission that continues the tradition’s of its well established universities which have well equipped facilities that are eminent abroad to achieve full potential education for personal development.
 Studying in Georgia is an important thing to consider for international students desiring to pursue a quality education in any chosen field of academic study.

 Education in Georgia is regulated and supported by the state through The Ministry of Education and science of Georgia.
 On May 2005 Minister of Education and Sciences of Georgia signed the Bergen Communiqué and thus Georgia, post Soviet state, officially joined the Bologna Process like forty five other European countries and committed itself to becoming a constituent part of the European Higher Education Area by 2010.
 Obtaining status of institution of higher education and implementation of respective educational activity is possible only in case of authorization of higher education institution defined by the rules of authorization provision.
 Authorization is a procedure of obtaining a status of a higher education institution which is to ensure compliance with standards necessary for implementation of respective activity required for issuing education confirming documents recognized by the state.
 A special state authority – the National Centre for Educational Quality Enhancement (NCEQE) – has been established to ensure authorization and accreditation processes.
 It operates in compliance with the Standards and Guidelines for Quality Assurance in the European Higher Education Area, This is essential for the European Association for Quality Assurance in Higher Education (ENQA) membership and registration in the European Quality Assurance Register (EQAR).